windmaple/LLM_from_scratch.JAX/02.GPT2-pretraining/README.md

 Google Cloud console has additional monitoring tools if you use v4 or newer.

-### Colab and Kaggle
+### Kaggle
-Neither is integrated with W&B unfortunately.
+Kaggle TPUs are not integrated with W&B unfortunately.
 But you can still `pip install tpu-info` and then add `!tpu-info` in the middle of the training loop.
 Note that this might slow down training a bit.

+### Colab
+Colab now supports terminal, so you can use `watch -n 1 tpu-info`.

 ## Final result
 If stars are aligned, you can get the final losses like below: